 Crest Nicholson is a leading developer with a history of creating well-designed sustainable communities for over 50 years.
 Our core operations are run through five housebuilding divisions and two further business units that provide specialist skills for strategic land and major projects.
-We are a FTSE250 listed organisation and operate within the southern half of the UK.
+We operate only within the southern half of the UK.